maindotmarcell/IoTBay-Group23/README.md

 - We need to reset the database completely and rewrite the models.py file so that we have everything from our data dictionary/ERD diagram.
 We also need to use properties from the built in User class, as foreign keys (and get rid of the Customer class I created).
 We will need to then drop all the tables in the SQLight database and import/migrate all the updated models back into the database (from that point we won't have anything to do with the DB, Django will take care of that).
 - We need to create an edit page, this should be very easy to do.
-- We need to find some content online that can give us a guide to create the list of products (and how to properly display them on the page).-
+- We need to find some content online that can give us a guide to create the list of products (and how to properly display them on the page).